Today we announced new Intelligent Search

 features for Bing, powered by AI, to give you answers faster, give you more comprehensive and complete information, and enable you to interact more naturally with your search engine.

-One of the Intelligent Search features announced today are Intelligent Answers.
-These answers leverage the latest state of the art in machine reading comprehension
+Intelligent answers leverage the latest state of the art machine reading comprehension

 , backed by Project Brainwave running on Intel’s FPGAs